CASE STUDY

 Daughter Booster Stations are equipped with Booster Compressors and station cascade including Priority Panel.
 This arrangement helps to unload more than 75% of the incoming LCV Cascade volume for dispensing.

-Daughter booster stations addresses this issue.
+Daughter booster stations address this issue.
 These are similar to daughter stations.
-However, to cater customers concerning the amount of gas dispensed as well as filling time, a booster compressor (hydraulic type with variable suction pressure) is installed in between the mobile storage and the CNG dispenser.
-The booster compressor increases the pressure above 200 bar as the pressure of mobile cascade falls below 200 bar.
-Thus, the maximum amount of gas stored in mobile cascade is dispensed to daughter booster station.
+However, to cater to customers concerning the amount of gas dispensed as well as filling time, a booster compressor (hydraulic type with variable suction pressure) is installed in between the mobile storage and the CNG dispenser.
+The booster compressor increases the pressure above 200 bar as the pressure of the mobile cascade falls below 200 bar.
+Thus, the maximum amount of gas stored in the mobile cascade is dispensed to the daughter booster station.

-The scope of work is to carry out HAZOP study for CNG mother station at Hazarigon & Duliajan and this study covers different components and equipments associated with the facility description.
+The scope of work is to carry out a HAZOP study for the CNG mother station at Hazarigon & Duliajan and this study covers different components and equipments associated with the facility description.

-The main objective of HAZOP study is early identification of hazards that are associated with process and operation and to reduce the probability and consequences of an incident that would have a detrimental impact on Humans, Facilities, Properties, and Environment.
+The main objective of the HAZOP study is the early identification of hazards that are associated with process and operation and to reduce the probability and consequences of an incident that would have a detrimental impact on Humans, Facilities, Properties, and the Environment.

 The Objectives of HAZOP are as follows:

-• To identify hazards associated with Process and Operations.
+• To identify hazards associated with Processes and Operations.

 • To identify credible causes such as manual/equipment/instrument failures that are likely to cause hazards.

-• To qualitatively assess the risk (L/M/H/S) and provide recommendations to prevent/overcome hazards if required which shall be assessed using qualitative judgement of likelihood and consequence ranking of an incident.
+• To qualitatively assess the risk (L/M/H/S) and provide recommendations to prevent/overcome hazards if required which shall be assessed using the qualitative judgment of likelihood and consequence ranking of an incident.

 As a first step, each facility (Hazarigon & Duliajan) has been separated into 4 nodes based on the Operation.
 And HAZOP study has been done for each node separately.
 The credible causes and consequences were identified for each parameter deviation.
 Then the available safeguards have been identified to mitigate the cause and consequences for each deviation.

 The recommendations provided in the event of existing safeguards were found to be not sufficient.
-In both the facilities, insufficient safeguards in Compressor system for Pressure deviation & temperature deviation were found.
-Hence, it is recommended to implement a Position indicator for SSV & Running indication for Cooling fan respectively.
-As a general recommendation, it has been advised to maintain Instrument calibration schedule, records and to implement SOP for Hydro testing of cascade cylinders in Cascade storage.
+In both facilities, insufficient safeguards in the Compressor system for Pressure deviation & temperature deviation were found.
+Hence, it is recommended to implement a Position indicator for SSV & Running indication for Cooling fans respectively.
+As a general recommendation, it has been advised to maintain the Instrument calibration schedule, and records and to implement SOP for Hydro testing of cascade cylinders in Cascade storage.